ortus-docs/coldbox-docs/full/event_handlers/model_integration/index.md

 ![](/images/EventHandlerModelRequested.jpg)

 The other approach to integrating with model objects is to request and use them as [associations](http://en.wikipedia.org/wiki/Association_%28object-oriented_programming%29).
 We would recommend requesting objects if they are transient objects or stored in some other volatile storage scope.
-Retreiving of objects is ok, but if you will be dealing with mostly singleton objects or objects that are created only once, you will gain much more performance by using injection.
+Retreiving of objects is okay, but if you will be dealing with mostly singleton objects or objects that are created only once, you will gain much more performance by using injection.

  > **Info** Association defines a relationship between classes of objects that allows one object instance to cause another to perform an action on its behalf. - 'wikipedia'